E(n)-equivariant Graph Neural Cellular Automata: Introduction

-By building on \citeauthor{satorras2021egnn}'s \citeyearpar{satorras2021egnn} work on \En-equivariant Graph Neural Networks (EGNNs), we overcome these limitations and present GNCAs that respect isometries in the state space \emph{by design}.
-We name the resulting class of models \models.
-In \autoref{sec:exp}, we showcase the broad, successful applicability of \models on three different tasks: (i) pattern formation, (ii) graph auto-encoding, and (iii) simulation of \En-equivariant dynamical systems.
+By building on \En-equivariant Graph Neural Networks \citep{satorras2021egnn}, we elegantly overcome these relevant issues and present GNCAs that respect isometries in the state space \emph{by design}, leading to truly self-organizing systems.
+Our contributions are twofold: \begin{itemize} \item We propose the first isotropic-by-design GNCAs, which we name \models.
+More specifically, these models are \En-equivariant and, crucially, \textbf{cannot} globally localise the nodes.
+In this way, unlike standard GNCAs, it is impossible to violate the core locality principle of CAs, making it \textbf{essential} to solve a unifying, shared goal; \item We provide extensive guidelines on how to train \models and showcase their broad, successful applicability on three different tasks: (i) pattern formation, (ii) graph auto-encoding, and (iii) simulation of (self-organizing) \En-equivariant dynamical systems. \end{itemize} Our model and results represent a step forward in the design of self-organizing neural systems and can have concrete impact in modeling and understanding natural systems governed by strong local interactions, ranging from chemical to social phenomena \citep{ha2022collective}.